 Hold on to those horses, we have a boatload of ground to cover.
 Because I never met a metaphor I didn’t like to mix.

 Such a year, such an end of year….

-Late spring 2017, and les collines can now be found in these amazing, local farm- and business- supporting markets in New York, Massachusetts, Connecticut, and New Jersey.
+October 2017, and les collines can be found in these amazing, local farm- and business- supporting markets in New York, Massachusetts, Connecticut, and New Jersey.

-We are delighted to be sending les collines rive droite (of the Hudson) again, to the soon-to-open Ella’s Mercantile in adorable Halcottsville, to lovely Historic Hudson way down south in Sleepy Hollow, and to Fishkill Farms, a beautiful spot with amazing produce run by the equally amazing Josh Morgenthau, our peer in the 2016-17 Farm to Food Business Accelerator Program.
-Jars can also now be found at Domaney’s Fine Wines in Great Barrington, MA.
+We are delighted to be sending les collines rive droite (of the Hudson) again, to the beautiful new Ella’s Mercantile in adorable Halcottsville, to lovely Historic Hudson way down south in Sleepy Hollow, and to Fishkill Farms, a beautiful spot with amazing produce run by the equally amazing Josh Morgenthau, our peer in the 2016-17 HVADC Farm to Food Business Accelerator program.
+Down in the big apple, find jars at Gather in Brooklyn, and over Massachusetts way at family-owned Domaney’s Fine Wines and at the Berkshire Co-op in Great Barrington, MA.
 Stay tuned for additions…

 Distant shoppers in need of a jar may visit our online store to place an order!